Roadworks information and who to contact

 As a road user, you should expect roadworks sites to be safe, with clear instructions about exactly what is required of you to pass through the site safely.
 Site managers must also pay particular attention to the needs of disabled people and should also consider other vulnerable groups such as elderly people, children and those with push chairs.

-Dorset Council inspects roadworks sites to ensure compliance, but due to the number of works we can only inspect a sample.
+Dorset Council inspects roadworks sites to ensure compliance, but due to the number of works that take place, we can only inspect a sample.
 If you believe there to be a problem at a site of roadworks, please tell us.

 Notification of works

-Out of courtesy, anyone carrying out work on the road should use best endeavours to notify affected parties of their work.
-This might be directly, by letter drop, or more locally by the placing of advance warning signs.
+Out of courtesy, anyone carrying out work on the road should use best endeavours to notify affected parties of their work, particularly if a utility will be affected.
+This might be directly by letter drop, or by placing of advance warning signs before works start.

 Access during road closures

-- access should be maintained to and from residences, businesses, schools, healthcare services etc. as appropriate and access will never be prohibited altogether.
+- access should be maintained to and from residences, businesses, schools, healthcare services and so on, as appropriate and access should never be prohibited altogether.
 Any exceptional circumstances should be conveyed before works start

 - due to the nature of most works requiring road closures, local access arrangements will largely depend on the operational situation on site at any one time and aren’t known in advance.
 Allow extra time for journeys in affected areas